MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/users.md

 - MED150
 - MBS150
 ms.assetid: ff03275f-00a0-4fa6-a1cf-1e97a8e79a0a
-description: "Before you can send instant messages, pictures, documents and setup a new poll or survey, you'll have to create Kaizala users.
-You can add users individually or in bulk.
-For managing users in groups, check out Kaizala groups."
+description: "Create Kaizala users to so they can send instant messages, pictures, documents and setup a new poll or survey."
 ---

 # Kaizala Users